glioympas/codehack/readme.md

 It's simple but it covers many core functionalities of Laravel.

 -Routing with resource option for optimal CRUD functions.<br />
--Authentication.
+-Authentication.<br />
 -Eloquent relations.
-One to One | One to Many.
+One to One | One to Many.<br />
--Files uploading manually and with dropzonejs plugin.
+-Files uploading manually and with dropzonejs plugin.<br />
--Middlewares for access restrictions.
+-Middlewares for access restrictions.<br />
--Requests to handle form validations with custom messages.
+-Requests to handle form validations with custom messages.<br />
--Model relation functions.
+-Model relation functions.<br />
--Foreign Keys to delete a row of a table that it's based on another table.
+-Foreign Keys to delete a row of a table that it's based on another table.<br />
+<br /><br />
 And some more functionalities are represented in the code.